 How does our immune system respond to infections?

 Our immune response

 When we are exposed to a new pathogen (disease-causing organism), our immune system responds in two waves.
 The first response, almost immediate, comes from our ‘innate’ immune system, which includes barriers like our skin but also immune cells like neutrophils.
 This response is quick but generic in that it doesn’t matter what the pathogen is, the innate immune system will respond in a similar way to fight it.
-The second wave is the ‘adaptive’ or ‘acquired’ immune response, occuring after a number of days.
+The second wave is the ‘adaptive’ or ‘acquired’ immune response, occurring after a number of days.
 This is driven by T and B cells, and it is where antibodies come in.
 While this response is slower, it is tailored to the specific pathogen, with specially designed antibodies, and is more effective at launching a coordinated fight against the infection.

 The role of antibodies

 Antibodies released by B cells represent the humoral part of the adaptive immune response.
 When the body is exposed to a new pathogen that it has never seen before, such as SARS-CoV-2 in this case, after its initial innate response, the adaptive response includes the release of antibodies to launch a stronger attack.
 IgM antibodies respond fastest and are the first type to become detectable in the blood.
 Over days to weeks, IgG antibodies are also released, with the B cells switching from producing IgM to producing IgG.
 IgG has two roles: to continue and augment the fight against the infection but also to develop a ‘memory’ for the pathogen, so that in future it can respond more quickly and efficiently to repeat exposure.
 Therefore, when a person is subsequently exposed to the same pathogen, IgG levels rise earlier with a quicker and stronger antibody response.

 In the image, ‘primary response’ refers to first exposure to a pathogen and ‘secondary response’ refers to second or subsequent exposures to the same pathogen.